vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 That iconic images of Siva were installed as main objects of worship in ´ temples of this period may not only follow from the great number of early iconic images of Siva (Maheśa) from Mathurā as described by Gerd Kreisel (Abb.
 65– ´ 126), it may be illustrated also by an image commissioned by a Māheśvara for a Saiva temple in the first half of the fifth century, viz. the image installed by ´

 13 Kreisel 1986, Abb.
 126a–b.
-For the figure carrying a stick (Dan. ḍapān. i) at the bottom see below, p.
+For the figure carrying a stick (Dan. ḍapāṇi) at the bottom see below, p.
 558 and Plate 126.

 14 Bhandarkar 1931–32, 5; cf. CII III (1981), 241; Sircar in SI I, 278 n.
 5.